 Quantifying change, with a key role played by fundamental notions of continuity and approximation.

-Mathematical Biology covers research into the development and application of state-of-the-art mathematical/statistical tools and techniques to investigate biological processes and systems, including those of relevance to the medical sciences.
+Mathematical Biology covers research into the development and application of state-of-the-art mathematical or statistical tools and techniques to investigate biological processes and systems, including those of relevance to the medical sciences.

 Developing new mathematics inspired by, or relevant to, physics.